Chain Link fences are pretty easy and cheap to repair. You can DIY or get a pro to do the job. Both are fairly cheap options.

 Licenses and Permits

 You do not require any formal permit to repair your chain link fencing.
-You however need to consult your local authorities if you are planning to replace your wood, chain link or picket fence.
+You, however, need to consult your local authorities if you plan to replace your wood, chain link or picket fence.
 Expect to pay an average of $60 for a fence replacement permit.

 You should also consult your local utility providers before digging new holes.
 This is because they can send professionals to mark out any underground utility lines or gas pipes which are out of bounds.

-Many chain link fence repairs do not require the services of a licensed fencing expert.
-However, some property owners opt for licensed fencing firms despite them being rather expensive.
+Many chain-link fence repairs do not require the services of a licensed fencing expert.
+However, some property owners opt for licensed fencing firms despite being rather expensive.
 This is because they guarantee high levels of competence which can save money in the long term.

 Repair vs Replacement Cost

 Small holes can be repaired for as low as $100 while large fence sections can cost up to $400 to repair.
 When major sections of the fence have been damaged beyond repair, a chain link fence replacement is the best option.

 In such cases, expect to pay an average of $1950 as your chain link fence cost for labor and materials.
 Keep the following in mind when choosing between a fence repair and a fence replacement: